 - My Account

 Morris Miller was born on this date in 1927.
-He was a Black nurse and health care advocate.
+He was a Black nurse and family consumer services, advocate.

 Married with three daughters, Morris Miller died on April 23, 2002, in Minneapolis.